nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ![list_bookmark](images/list/list_bookmark.png)

-**Step 2.** We can then list out all the stocks that are low in quantity using the command `list lt/low`.
+**Step 2.** You can then list out all the stocks that are low in quantity using the command `list lt/low`.

 **Before input**: